Maizuru Castle Park: Background

 Kōfu Castle is located in the physical center of the city of Kōfu on a small hill.
 The city itself is located at the confluence of the Kamanashi River and the Fuefuki River.
 During the Sengoku Period after the local warlord (Takeda Shingen) seized control of the province from his father.
 He made Tsutsujigasaki Castle his seat.
 Before this time, the Kōfu area was subject to frequent flooding, and it was only through massive flood control projects which were undertaken by Takeda Shigen over a 20-year period that the area was considered inhabitable.
 After Takeda Shingen's death, his son Takeda Katsuyori was defeated by a coalition of the Oda clan and the Tokugawa clan in 1582.
 Oda Nobunaga placed his general Kawajiri Hidetaka in charge of Kai Province, but Nobunaga was assassinated only three months later and vengeful former Takeda clan retainers assassinated Kawajiri soon afterwards.
 The vacant province was fought over by Tokugawa Ieyasu and the Late Hōjō clan, with Ieyasu emerging victorious.
-However, after the 1590 Siege of Odawara, Toyotomi Hideyoshi forced Ieyasu to exchange his holdings for new territories in the Kantō region and gave Kai Province to his Kato Mitsuyasu (1537-1593).
+However, after the 1590 Siege of Odawara, Toyotomi Hideyoshi forced Ieyasu to exchange his holdings for new territories in the Kantō region and gave Kai Province to his retainer Kato Mitsuyasu (1537–1593).

 Kato originally governed from the old Tsutsujigasaki palace, but as that site had minimal defenses and had little room for expansion, he began work on a new castle at Ichijyomodoriyama, a small hill a short distance away, which had a small fort guarding the valley.
 This was later called "Kōfu Castle".
-He died before the completion of the new castle, and was succeeded by Asano Nagamasa (1547-1611), Hideyoshi's step-brother-in-law.
+He died before the completion of the new castle, and was succeeded by Asano Nagamasa (1547–1611), Hideyoshi's step-brother-in-law.
 Asano completed the castle in 1593.

 Layout

-Kōfu Castle was originally "T"-shaped, with the main body spreading on the ridge of the hill from east-to-west, separated into three or four layers of terraces over a 200 by 100 meters area.
+Kōfu Castle was originally T-shaped, with the main body spreading on the ridge of the hill from east-to-west, separated into three or four layers of terraces over a 200 by 100 meters area.
 The front of the castle protruded north-to-south and had the main gate.
 The inner bailey was at the top of the hill measuring 100 by 50 meters, with a four-story tenshu painted black with gold-colored roof tiles.
 Below the inner bailey were several enclosures with a complex system of stone walls, in some places up to 15 meters in height.